kayvansol/AnsibleDockerInstallation/README.md

 ![alt text](https://raw.githubusercontent.com/kayvansol/AnsibleDockerInstallation/refs/heads/main/img/1.webp?raw=true)

-`Docker` is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.[5]
+`Docker` is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 The service has both free and premium tiers.
-The software that hosts the containers is called Docker Engine.[6]
+The software that hosts the containers is called Docker Engine.
 It was first released in 2013 and is developed by Docker, Inc.

 Docker is a tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments in isolation.